-The number of Homeless supported represents the goals of 104 families supported through Rapid Re-Housing, TBRA, and Public Service permanent supportive housing programs.
-The City of Norfolk has adopted HUD's HOME definition of affordable rent which defines affordable rent as the lesser of the Section 8 Fair Market Rent (FMR) for the area or a rent that does not exceed 30 percent of the adjusted income of a family whose annual income equals 65 percent of the median income for the area, as determined by HUD, with adjustments for number of bedrooms in the unit.
+The number of Homeless supported represents the goals of 131 families supported through Rapid Re-Housing, TBRA, and Public Service permanent supportive housing programs.
+The City of Norfolk has adopted HUD's HOME definition of affordable rent which defines affordable rent as rent that does not exceed 30 percent of the adjusted income of a family whose annual income equals 65 percent of the median income for the area, as determined by HUD, with adjustments for number of bedrooms in the unit.
 Adhering to this definition allows the support of a maximum number of program participants.
-The number of non-homeless supported represents the individuals who participate in the HomeNet program, homeowner rehabilitation, and the construction of new housing through the CHDO.
+The number of non-homeless supported represents the individuals who participate in the HomeNet program, homeowner rehabilitation, and the construction of new housing through HOME CHDO and new multifamily rental construction.

-Utilizing CDBG funds, the HomeNet Program is projected to serve 200 households by providing one-on-one counseling, credit restoration clinics and assistance with home purchases in FY 2024.
+Utilizing CDBG funds, the HomeNet Program is projected to serve 300 households by providing one-on-one counseling, credit restoration clinics and assistance with home purchases in FY26 with an estimated 15 of 300 families moving on to receive direct financial assistance.

-Utilizing HOME funds, the production of 2 new housing units to be sold to and provide direct homebuyer assistance to 2 low income households is the projected goal for the CHDO Program; and the acquisition of 20 existing housing units by 20 low income households receiving direct homebuyer assistance is the projected goal for the Homebuyer Assistance Program.
+Utilizing HOME funds, the production of 4 new housing units to be sold to and provide direct homebuyer assistance to 4 low income households is the projected goal for the CHDO Program; and the acquisition of 15 existing housing units by low income households receiving direct homebuyer assistance is the projected goal for the HOME Homebuyer Assistance Program FY26 funds, while an additional 15 household may be supported with prior year funds.